 Poison Time (Rahu Kalam)

-03:54 PM to 05:57 PM
+03:54 PM to 05:05 PM

 Danger Time (Yamagandam)

-12:17 PM to 01:42 PM
+12:19 PM to 01:30 PM

 Click the play button the read out the text to you

 Sankranti means the transitory movement of the Sun from one constellation of Zodiac (Rashi) to another.
-Sankranti is also marked as beginning of the month as per the vedic calendar and is dedicated to the Sun God.
-There are 12 Sankrantis in a year, Makara Sankranti, Kumbha Sankranti, Meena Sankranti, Mesha Sankranti, Vrishabha Sankaranti, Mithuna Sankranti, Karka Sankranti, Simha Sankranti, Kanya Sankranti, Tula Sankranti, Vrischika Sankranti and Dhanu Sankranti.
-Most adhered and significant is the Makara Sankranti that is celebrated during the month of January throughout India.
+Sankranti is also marked as the beginning of the month as per the Vedic calendar and is dedicated to the Sun God.
+There are 12 Sankrantis in a year, namely, Makara Sankranti, Kumbha Sankranti, Meena Sankranti, Mesha Sankranti, Vrishabha Sankaranti, Mithuna Sankranti, Karka Sankranti, Simha Sankranti, Kanya Sankranti, Tula Sankranti, Vrischika Sankranti and Dhanu Sankranti.
+Most adhered and significant is Makara Sankranti that is celebrated during the month of January throughout India.

-The great Bishmachariyar, the grandsire of the Pandavas and Kauravas of Mahabharatha had decided to give up his life on this day.
-He left to the heavenly abode on in the Uthrayana Punnia Kalam – makara sankaranti day.
-It is believed that people who pass away during the utharayana period attain salvation.
+According to mythology, the great Bhishmachariyar, the grandsire of the Pandavas and Kauravas of Mahabharata decided to give up his life on this day.
+He left to the heavenly abode in the Uttarayana PunyaKalam — Makara Sankaranti day.
+It is believed that people who pass away during the Uttarayana period attain salvation.